 My site is a bit unusual in that it spans several of my interests.
-You may find contents of interest if you’re into:
+You may find something interesting if you’re into:

 - rock music,